Phi Am

 The Story of Nang Nak

+Centuries ago in a rural village in Thailand Nang Nak lived happily with her husband, Mak.
+Everything seemed to be going well for the couple as Nang had just fallen pregnant and they were both looking forward to the birth of their first child.
+However, their cirumstances changed when Mak was called away to fight in a war leaving Nang to tend for herself alone.
 Many months passed before Mak eventually returned home after being injured and barely surviving the war.
 As he travelled closer to his home he noticed that many of his fellow villagers did not speak to him or acknowledge him.
 This was soon forgotten when he reached his home and was greeted by his beautiful wife, Nang and their new baby.
 Life soon returned to normallity for Mak and Nang dutifully undertook the tasks of caring for her husband, their baby and cleaning their wooden Thai style stilt house.

 Mak soon felt that something was not quite right, and strange things were occuring in the village.
 It was not until a friend of Mak visited him that things took a more sinister twist.
 His friend, along with the other villagers, knew that Nang had died along with her child in childbirth yet Mak was living with the ghost of his departed wife seemingly unaware of what had happened.
 The ghost of Nang, unable to accept her early death and thought of losing her much loved husband, was projecting an alternate world, disguising the real events from Mak.